Employees of enormously popular doughnut chain Doughnut Time are taking the company to Fair Work over unpaid wages.

 As many as 35 workers across the company’s 15 Australian stores allege they’re owed more than $70,000 in pay, the Courier Mail reports.
-There are three Doughnut Time stores in Melbourne.
-The company began in Brisbane.

 The Doughnut Time staff claim the money is owed on unpaid shifts with some employees missing up to three weeks of pay.
 Former Doughnut Time chef Kimmy Mi Kim told the Courier the company first began defaulting on pay last September, with delays or more than four weeks for some staff.
 Wages have since been paid sporadically.